UnifyProject/RFC/draft/rfc-1.md

 Lower numbers SHALL thus indicate more mature specifications, and higher numbers more experimental specifications.

 Any contributor SHALL have the right to create a new specification, either from scratch, or by forking an existing specification.

+The project SHALL have a well-defined process for editing and contributing to specifications.

 ## Specification Lifecycle